 Rusty foxglove is a striking architectural plant; a grouping makes an excellent vertical feature.
-I have some growing beside pink-lavender ‘Katherine’ border phlox (Phlox paniculata ‘Katherine’, Zone 4), and both plants are blooming together, with the addition of tall mauve hosta flowerscapes in the background.
+I have some growing beside pink-lavender ‘Katherine’ border phlox (Phlox paniculata ‘Katherine’, Zone 4), and both plants bloom together, with the addition of tall mauve hosta flowerscapes in the background.

 The air-conditioner garden

-The air conditioner died on Monday, the warmest day of the summer so far (31° C).
+One year, my air conditioner died on the warmest day of the summer.
 I quickly organized a diagnostic opinion (not worth repairing) and the installation of a new unit the following morning.
 I was pleased with the swift resolution of this sticky problem, until it became apparent that the old unit couldn’t be removed (or the new one installed), without considerable damage to the plants I’d carefully cultivated to camouflage this mechanical luxury.

 It wasn’t until the new machine arrived and was standing on the garden path that I saw the folly of my ways.
 How, exactly, was machinery going to move in and out of this small jungle?
 There was no time to dwell on my faulty planning because immediate action was required.
 With an audience of two installers, I grabbed a spade and dug out the hydrangea, which unfortunately shattered and was sacrificed.
 It was also necessary to dig out the dogwood, and I was careful to get a decent root ball and temporarily set it in a plastic garbage bag.
-Patience was wearing thin in the heat and humidity, and there was no recourse but to allow the perennials to be trampled.
-I believe their roots are still intact, and it’s my hope they’ll return next year.
+Patience was wearing thin in the heat and humidity, and there was no recourse but to allow the perennials to be trampled, but their roots were still intact.

 Using plants to conceal an air conditioner is always a gamble, betting how long the machine will last without maintenance against how quickly the plants will grow and block access.
 It’s best not to install cherished, rare or expensive plants nearby, because they may need to be lifted or end up being trampled.
 I should hide the new unit with inexpensive shrubs that are easily replaced, such as weigela, dwarf lilac and spirea (and no perennials).
 But being stubborn and unreasonable, I intend to rehabilitate this garden.
 I carefully placed the Ivory Halo dogwood back into its hole.
 Its leaves have more generous white markings than any other variegated dogwood, and it likes the light here.
 Only a fool would gamble with that!